His Holiness and Eminence Archfather Papa

 the Patriarchate with a military heritage dating back to 1190 in Acre during the Crusades.
 By virtue of his office,

-he holds the honourary rank of First Marshal of the Patriarchate and the honourary post of First Captain of the Admiralty.
+he holds the honourary rank of First Marshal of the Pontifical States and the honourary post of Captain-General.
 He hold several uniformed service qualifications,

 including patrol boat command, navigation, signals operations, search and rescue, and flood rescue operations.

 His Holiness and Eminence's own

 the Patriarchate he shepherds.
 In addition to English, the Archfather speaks

 his ancestral languages of Italian, French, German, and Spanish, as well as Russian and Latin.

 "The ocean is a constant force.
 If we define ourselves by what we are against rather than what we are for, then,